 In fact, getting to grips with the local etiquette is a crucial part of the journey regardless of the holiday destination.
 In the Asian culture, for example, something as simple as an errant gesture can be a major cause of offence: crooking your finger to call somebody is considered impolite, pointing with your foot, or putting your feet up on the furniture is a major no-no and touching a person on the head, the symbolic high point, is a serious faux pas.

 According to Roger E. Axtell, an expert on non-verbal communication, there are up to 70,000 different physical signs globally.
 And just to confuse you, some have different meanings across different cultures.

 In the Arab world, for example, the left hand is considered unclean, so the right hand should be used to accept gifts and to greet people.
 While the ‘thumbs up’ sign is considered welcome in Europe, it is one guaranteed way to cause offence in some parts of Africa.
 And in France, the number of kisses in a greeting varies between regions from two in Paris, four in Lyon and, bizarrely, three in Languedoc-Roussillon.

-Swot on up your etiquette before you leave, or ask your tour leader for a few tips on blending in with the locals, and local people will respect you for making the effort to respect their culture.
+Swot on up your etiquette before you leave to go on holiday, or ask your tour leader for a few tips on blending in with the locals, and local people will respect you for making the effort to respect their culture.
 Ignore the social mores, however, and the result could be anything from bad service in a restaurant to provoking a minor diplomatic incident.